coryjpiette/Coding-Bootcamp-Portfolio-of-Work/README.md

 In contact Me, I have included a link to my email address and (for now) a fake phone number.

-You can directly access the portfolio [here] (https://coryjpiette.github.io/Work-Portfolio/)
+You can directly access the portfolio [here](https://coryjpiette.github.io/Work-Portfolio/).

 Website screenshot: